Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 If your customers have already made a purchase, you now need to build a stronger relationship with them.
 This will ensure that you keep getting repeat business.

-Initiating a referral program at this stage may help you use your existing customers to get new ones, to keep your sales pipeline flowing.
+Initiate a referral program at this stage to get the best results as you learn how to build a sales funnel from scratch.
+It may help you use your existing customers to get new ones and keep your sales pipeline flowing.

 4. Create Optimized Landing Pages